The Economics Of Cloud Computing

 There are also indirect cost benefits to cloud computing that are worth considering.
 Cloud computing means an organisation needs a smaller onsite IT estate, which in turn means less will be spent on power.

-It also allows remote workers to communicate and collaborate with one another, reducing the necessity for travel as employees can connect from anywhere.
+It also allows workers to remotely communicate and collaborate with ease, reducing the necessity to travel to an office.
 That potentially means a smaller office too.

 Furthermore, less in-house IT results in less IT management required, meaning that your business can avoid expensive specialist hires.
 Outsourced support and services are typically 30% cheaper than one in-house resource.